c4wrd/LaRat/readme.md

 # LaRat
 ### Lightweight Android Remote Administration Tool
 In the world of mobile phone security, Android is the leading platform in malware.
 There is no limit to the damage that can be caused to a phone, simply by installing an app.
 LaRat was built PURELY for demonstration of security flaws within Android.
-This project was built roughly in a week for a project in my Computer Ethics course at Montana State University and was not built for malicuous intentions!
+This project was built roughly in a week or so of man hours for a project in my Computer Ethics course at Montana State University and was not built for malicuous intentions!

 ### Version
-0.5.2 - WIP
+1.0.0 - RC 1
 - Most underlying technology is in place, overall functionality of the application is seemingly finished.
-From here on out only task implementations will be added.
-	- Web interface unfunctional, only CLI console is usable
+- Web interface is fully functional.
+	- Get messages and threads implemented.
+Can be viewed directly by clicking in notification area!
+	- Clients: functional
+	- Notifications: functional
-	- SMS not functional yet...
+- Finished SMS support
+- Added 'ClearView', which clears any obnoxious views from the screen
+- This is the final application to be displayed during presentation

 ### Todos
- - Web interface
+ - Web interface *COMPLETE* (RC1)
  - More task functionality
-    - Get messages (display in web interface) *IN PROGRESS*
+    - Get messages (display in web interface) ~~IN PROGRESS~~ *COMPLETE* (RC1)
-    - Propietary animation
+    - Propietary animation *CANCELLED*
     - Screenshot Functionality *RESEARCHING*
-    - Camera Access *CONTEMPLATING REMOVAL*
+    - Camera Access *REMOVED* (RC1)
-    - Audio recording *CONTEMPLATING REMOVAL*
+    - Audio recording *REMOVED* (RC1)
+    - Add Google form for passwords *IN PROGRESS*
+ - Leverage the Parse callback API to remove all calls to the backend from clients *IN PROGRESS*

 ### What's included
 - web_interface
  	- Web interface, practically drag/drop setup on web server supporting PHP
+ 	- This is just a basic way to interface with clients!
+You can implement this in any flavor of app you want!
+Desktop, web, mobile, etc!
 - Android
         - Android application source

+###Third Party
+LaRat was built with many third party libraries and tools to ease development.
+Check them out!
+- SugarORM (for saving messages locally, currently nonfunctional): http://satyan.github.io/sugar/index.html
+- JetStrap (for aid in building Bootstrap interface): https://jetstrap.com/
+- db.php (for various database management functions): https://github.com/tschoffelen/db.php

 License
 ----